Modify timing and frame rate in Compressor

-Type a custom frame rate into the field to the right of the “Frame rate” pop-up menu.
+Type a custom frame rate in the field to the right of the “Frame rate” pop-up menu.

-Note: Some formats (such as Apple Devices settings) do not permit custom frame rates.
+Note: Some formats (such as Apple Devices presets) don’t permit custom frame rates.

 Note: Frame rate conversion can have a subtle or dramatic effect depending on how big a difference there is between the original and new frame rates, and also depending on the specific nature of the footage being converted.
 Footage with a lot of movement yields a much more visible change than footage with little movement in the frame.
 Frame rate conversion may also add visible artifacts in the transcoded file; from stuttering (sometimes called “juddery”) playback, to repeated frames, ghost images, or other unnatural-looking elements.
 These effects can be somewhat mitigated by adjusting the “Retiming quality” property in the Quality section of the Video inspector.

 Click the “Field order” pop-up menu, then choose a progressive or interlaced frame rate.

 If the current preset doesn’t allow field order modification, this control remains dimmed.
 If you want to convert a file with an interlaced format into a progressive format, see Use deinterlacing in Compressor.